abhishek-singh-chambial/FeedbackIngestionService/README.md

 1. Parses input raw feedback events and converts them into processed ***Feedback Events***.
 2. Raw feedback event contains the data in API response format.
 This lambda converts it to a uniform structure to store for all sources.
 3. Contains parsing logic for each source.
 Parses the event based on the source field present in the raw event.
-4. Finally publishes every event to DynamoDBWriteQueue
+4. Finally, publishes every event to DynamoDBWriteQueue

 ## Event Storage